djrobstep/migra/README.rst

 Features and Limitations
 ------------------------

-Migra will detect changes to tables, views, materialized views, indexes, constraints, sequences, and which extensions are installed.
+Migra will detect changes to tables, views, materialized views, indexes, constraints, enums, sequences, and which extensions are installed.

 In terms of specific PostgreSQL feature limitations, `migra` is only confirmed to work with SQL/PLPGSQL functions so far.